 Diagnosis of Ocular Mucous Membrane Pemphigoid

-Diagnosis of ocular mucous membrane pemphigoid is suspected clinically in patients with conjunctival scarring plus corneal changes, symblephara, or both.
-The differential diagnosis of progressive conjunctival scarring includes previous radiation exposure and atopic disease.
-Therefore, the clinical diagnosis of cicatricial pemphigoid is made when there is progression of a symblepharon without a history of local radiation or severe perennial allergic conjunctivitis.
-Diagnosis can be confirmed by conjunctival biopsy showing linear antibody deposition on the basement membrane.
-A negative biopsy result does not rule out the diagnosis.
+Diagnosis of ocular mucous membrane pemphigoid is suspected clinically in patients with conjunctival scarring as well as corneal changes, symblephara (adhesion of some palpebral conjunctiva to the bulbar conjunctiva), or both (1).
+Other causes of progressive conjunctival scarring include previous radiation exposure and atopic disease.
+Therefore, the clinical diagnosis of ocular cicatricial pemphigoid is made when there is progression to a symblepharon without history of local radiation or severe perennial allergic conjunctivitis.

 Treatment of Ocular Mucous Membrane Pemphigoid